 The University of Texas Southwestern Medical Center

-Dr. Mangelsdorf is also a professor and chair of pharmacology at the University of Texas Southwestern Medical Center, where he holds the Beatrice and Miguel Elias Distinguished Chair in Biomedical Science and the Distinguished Chair in Pharmacology.
+Dr. Mangelsdorf is also a professor and chair of pharmacology at the University of Texas Southwestern Medical Center, where he holds the Alfred G. Gilman Distinguished Chair in Pharmacology and the Raymond and Ellen Willie Distinguished Chair in Molecular Neuropharmacology.

 David Mangelsdorf is interested in understanding the molecular basis of transcriptional signaling by nuclear hormone receptors and exploiting their ligand dependency to discover novel therapeutic options for fighting diseases such as atherosclerosis, gallstone disease, cholestasis, metabolic syndrome, cancer, and infectious parasitic diseases.